vancouvercodingschool/code-102-guide/curriculum/class-04/README.md

 # Structure Web Pages with HTML

 ## Learning Objectives

 - Students will be able outline primary content areas of a web page to create a lo-fidelity wireframe on the whiteboard.
 - Students will use sematic tags correctly to structure a basic web page.
 - Students will start to see how HTML5 might be used to build common web sites they frequently use.
+- Students will be introduced to Live-Server extension in VS Code.

 ## Class Agenda